czhang54/Attitude_estimation/README.md

   + Target models
   + Sensor models
   + Filter algorithms
+I am continuously working to make this project serve as a library for more general purposes.

 Directories:
   + include: contains all the headers
   + src: contains all the source files
-  + example: contains the interface to start the simulation
+  + example: contains test programs to do simulations

 Requirement:
   + Eigen: a convenient matrix library that can be downloaded at http://eigen.tuxfamily.org/index.php?title=Main_Page#Download